raspberrypilearning/hows-your-day/en/step_3.md

-## Trigger response
+## Choose your mood

 Well done, you have created the moods for your user to choose from.
-You will now need to provide a response (and log the mood) using an event.
+You will now need to provide a response using an event.

 --- task ---

-In your `gesture`{:class='microbitinput'} block, add an instruction to tell the user to press the A+B button.
+In your `gesture`{:class='microbitinput'} block, tell the user to use an `event` to choose their mood.

-This will begin the response .

 [[[microbit-text]]]

---- /task ---

---- task ---

 For a better user experience, add a `pause`{:class='microbitbasic'} block between the mood icon and the instruction block.

 --- /task ---

---- task ---

 ### Using events